yikeke/dbaas-docs/migrate-data-into-tidb.md

     - `LOCK TABLES`
     - `REPLICATION CLIENT`

 ## Step 2.
-Import data to your cluster in TiDB Cloud
+Import data to your TIDB cluster

 You can use [TiDB Lightning](https://github.com/pingcap/tidb-lightning) to quickly import the files exported from MySQL by `Dumpling` to TiDB.